mandelsoft/spiff/README.md

 - The option `--preserve-temporary` will preserve the fields marked as temporary in the final document.

+- The option `--features=<featurelist>` will enable this given features.
+New features that are incompatible with the old behaviour must be explicitly enabled.
+Typically those feature do not break the common behavior but introduce a dedicated interpretation for yaml values that were used as regular values before.

 The folder [libraries](libraries/README.md) offers some useful utility libraries.
 They can also be used as an example for the power of this templating engine.